alexandreiabattles/content-ops-starter/content/pages/home.md

       styles:
         self:
           textAlign: center
-    subtitle: "Founder : Queen Boudica\_ Co-Founder :\_ Prince Marcus"
+    subtitle: "Founder : Queen Morrigan\_ Co-Founder :\_ Prince Marcus"
     items:
       - type: FeaturedItem
         title: GIFTS
         subtitle: ''
         text: >
-          For the **Eagles Army**  and secondarily **Celtic army**, they will enjoy new weapons if you join the armies as warrior.
+          For the **Eagles Army**  and secondarily **Kelt Celtic army**, they will enjoy new weapons if you join the armies as warrior.
 You can enjoy new weapons, gifts exclusive.

           Also this Group Gifts will change with future, more skilled, and